Dry shampoo is a warm weather staple, a must-have if you travel, and a lifesaver in all the worst hair situations.

 Why use dry shampoo?

 Second, it’s perfect if you have damaged hair that you don’t want to shampoo every day.
 Daily shampooing, blow drying, and styling can stress your hair even more, causing extra damage and breakage.
 By shampooing only 3-4 times a week and using dry shampoo in between washings, your hair will be less damaged and prone to breakage.

-The Top 5 Dry Shampoos
+The Top 5 Best Dry Shampoos

-Cheapest option: Batiste Dry Shampoo
+Cheapest Option: Batiste Dry Shampoo

 Best scent: Oscar Blandi Pronto Dry Shampoo